3araht/giabalanai/readme.md

 ![giabalanai lighting](https://github.com/3araht/giabalanai/blob/main/pictures/giabalanai_lighting2.jpg)

 # giabalanai keyboard

+✳︎ This page is about giabalanai series, the Pro Micro version.
+For [giabalanaipico series, the Raspberry Pi Pico version, check here.](https://github.com/3araht/giabalanaipico)

 giabalanai keyboard is a simple-design Chromatic Button Accordion-ish MIDI keyboard (60 bass + C-system 62 keys = 38 notes) that doesn't have bellows nor register switches. giabalanai works with PC, Mac, iPad, and iPhone.
 (It works with Android as well.
 Thanks to @elekit_official for sharing the info.)